susji/lilmon/README.md

 Use the correct interface name in place of `if-name`.
 If you need to measure than one interface, define more similar metrics with different metric name and `if-name`.
 Silly but simple!

-Also, note the `deriv` in the graphing options, which then numerically differentiate the raw byte readings to produce an approximation of TX & RX speed.
+Also, note the `deriv` in the graphing options, which means that the raw byte counts are numerically differentiated when the graph is drawn.
+The result is then a decent approximation of TX & RX speed.

 #### Linux